-- 2.7.1 Our report is one of a number of recent and future events that will shape the future of the United Kingdom, including the referendum on Scottish independence due in September 2014 and the implementation of the UK Government's response to the McKay Commission.
+2.7.1 Our report is one of a number of recent and future events that will shape the future of the United Kingdom, including the referendum on Scottish independence due in September 2014 and the UK Government's response to

+- the McKay Commission.
 We have undertaken our work and developed recommendations mindful of this context. - 2.7.2 The outcome of the referendum in Scotland on the issue of independence will, no doubt, not just shape the future of devolution in Scotland but have a major impact across the whole of the United Kingdom. - 2.7.3 In developing our recommendations, we have been fully aware we are making recommendations within this report against a context of wider constitutional discussions.
-Irrespective of developments in the wider context, implementation of our recommendations they will bring greater stability to Welsh devolution, to Wales's benefit and the benefit of the rest of the United Kingdom.
+Irrespective of developments in the wider context, implementation of our recommendations will bring greater stability to Welsh devolution, to Wales's benefit and the benefit of the rest of the United Kingdom.

 - 2.8.1 Wales has been subject to more changes in its devolution settlement since 1998 than have Scotland or Northern Ireland.
-There have been three phases in Welsh devolution: the first two National Assemblies operateding under the Government of Wales Act 1998; the 2007 National Assembly operateding under the first devolution model contained in the Government of Wales Act 2006; and the National Assembly was-elected in May 2011 perates under the second devolution model in the 2006 Act., just two months after the referendum granting it full law making powers. - 2.8.2 Wales has fewer powers than Scotland and Northern Ireland and is also the only country in the Union to have a conferred powers model.
-Wales's settlement is also more complex thosean that in Scotland or Northern Ireland.

-- 2.8.3 While we looked at international comparisons are, which were useful, we recognise the unique nature of the United Kingdom's system of devolution.
-Wales appears to be anomalous in three respects: it has legislative powers but not taxation or borrowing powers at present; it has a legislature but not its own courts system; and it is part of a Union where different models of devolution are being used. - 2.8.4 Future constitutional developments across the United Kingdom, including the referendum on independence in Scotland, will impact on devolution in Wales.
-We have been mindful of these developments and have recommended changes that will allow both Wales and the United Kingdom to benefit whatever the wider constitutional future. looks like.
+There have been three phases in Welsh devolution: the first two National Assemblies operated under the Government of Wales Act 1998; the 2007 National Assembly operated under the first devolution model contained in the Government of Wales Act 2006; and the National Assembly elected in May 2011 operates under the second devolution model in the 2006 Act. - 2.8.2 Wales has fewer powers than Scotland and Northern Ireland and is also the only country in the Union to have a conferred powers model.
+Wales's settlement is also more complex those that in Scotland or Northern Ireland. - 2.8.3 While international comparisons are useful, we recognise the unique nature of the United Kingdom's system of devolution.
+Wales appears to be anomalous in three respects: it has legislative powers but no taxation or borrowing powers at present; it has a legislature but not its own courts system; and it is part of a Union where different models of devolution are being used. - 2.8.4 Future constitutional developments across the United Kingdom, including the referendum on independence in Scotland, will impact on devolution in Wales.
+We have been mindful of these developments and have recommended changes that will allow both Wales and the United Kingdom to benefit whatever the wider constitutional future.